jhackett1/utopia/content/pages/index.markdown

   James Park.
 registerInfo: >-
   We'll be welcoming 250 fast streamers on each day.
-You'll be able to claim tickets starting Friday 23rd November right here.
+You'll be able to claim tickets starting Thursday 29th November right here.
 ---